No, we are not about to go all “woo, woo” on you and start exploring your deeper feelings. We’re actually talking about the colour blue

 So, we’ve done a whistle stop tour of what’s good about blue with hopefully some inspiration for you.
 But what about the downside?

 Whilst blue does conjure up some very positive connotations such as blue skies and gorgeous blue oceans, it also can be a very cold and quite austere colour.
-You could see as too safe, a little on the boring side, maybe even staid?
+You could be seen as too safe, a little on the boring side, maybe even staid?
 It’s also a colour associated with sadness and can appear quite depressing.

 You don’t choose blue very often, if you want to stand out from the crowd.